FastEndpoints/FastEndpoints/README.md

 - Plays well with the asp.net middleware pipeline
 - Supports swagger/serilog/etc.
 - Visual studio extension (vsix) for easy vertical slice feature scaffolding
-- Plus anything else the `minimal apis can do`
+- Plus anything else the `minimal apis` can do...

 ## Try it out...
 install from nuget: `Install-Package FastEndpoints`